Canop/miaou/installation.md

 The first one is for the local tests, the second one for the public server.

+Hint: OAuth providers often need a small delay before propagating the changes so you might have to wait a few minutes before it works.

 # start, stop, restart the application

 Use the script: